xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 * you need some feedback to check
 * transfer practice (missed most of the time)

-if practice on the driving range, try to visialize.
+if practice on the driving range, try to visualize.
 Hit driver and than don't hit it again.
 Pick 8i and hit it again and that hit driver again.
 Alternate as much as possible.

 ## 174: kirk

-## 173: Tyler from golfsmartacademy
+## 173: Tyler from golf-smart-academy

 two things most amateur golfer should be paying attention to:
-* clubface awareness
+* club-face awareness
 * controlling ground contact

 ## 172: What Are You Committed To?